jupyter/nbclient/docs/index.rst

 Documentation
 -------------

-These pages guide you through the installation and usage of papermill.
+These pages guide you through the installation and usage of nbclient.

 .. toctree::
    :maxdepth: 1